 What is the Commuter Benefits Ordinance?

-The City of Seattle passed a Commuter Benefits Ordinance requiring employers to offer a commuter benefit.
-This means businesses with 20 or more employees are required to offer their employees the opportunity to make a monthly pre-tax payroll deduction for transit or vanpool expenses.
+The City of Seattle passed a Commuter Benefits Ordinance that requires employers to offer their employees the minimum of a pre-tax commuter benefit.
+This means businesses with more than 20 employees worldwide are required to offer employees the opportunity to make a monthly pre-tax payroll deduction for transit or vanpool expenses.

 How Companies Can Comply